 She is survived by her younger brother Joseph B. Kelly, nieces and nephews; Mark (Catherine) Kelly, Joan (Doug) Pike, Beth (John) Cotton, Brian (Terry) Kelly, Sara Kelly, Kathy Blackford, Sean (Karen) Kelly, and Aileen (Mark) Smith plus 12 great nieces and nephews and 4 grand nieces and nephews.

 Mary is Preceded in death by her older brother Bernard M Kelly, Jr.

-Family and Friends are invited to call on Friday (June 4, 2021) from 12 to 1 pm at Holy Name of Mary, 22 Jefferson Street in Ellicottville.
-Mary's Mass of Christian Burial will immediately follow at 1 pm.
+Mary's Visitation and Mass of Christian Burial will be held in June at Holy Name of Mary in Ellicottville with date and time to be announced.
 Burial will be in Holy Cross Cemetery in Ellicottville.
 In lieu of flowers, memorials may be made to Holy Name of Mary Church in Ellicottville.